trothr/blog/Richard/2020/20200916-susan-and-me.md

 When Grief Share at my own church was not yet starting, I looked around for another "safe" GS group.
 Cedarville, sure.
 Close enough and likely to be "safe".
-I contacted the leader of that group.
+I've always been fond of the university, so I contacted the leader of that group.
 She said they were also not yet starting because she had been in the hospital.
 I asked how I could pray for her: double pneumonia, sepsis, and abscessed lung.
 Wow, "I'll pray for you.".

 When both groups started, I was still curious about the Cedarville group, so I went.
 The leader welcomed me.
 I asked if it was okay